laxmanbalaraman/Learning_Docker/README.md

 you can share images in [hub.docker.com](https://hub.docker.com)

 when you push an images all the layers contained with the image are push, however if you push a modified image, only those modified layers and following layers are pushed, makeing the push process faster.

+**Port Mapping**

+Host machine and container are isolated, so inorder to use the service of container, port mapping is done.
+It involves mapping a port on the host machine to a port within the container, allowing external or other containers to communicate with services running inside the container through the host's IP address and a specific port number.

+The EXPOSE instruction in a Dockerfile is used to document the network ports that a container listens on.
+It doesn't actually publish or open any ports; it's a metadata declaration that provides information to users about which ports are intended to be used for network communication with the container.

+**Persisting data in container**

+Data in conatainer are volatile meaning once the container is deleted, the container data is lost.
+Hence comes volume to the rescue, In Docker, a volume is a mechanism for persisting data outside of the container's filesystem.
+Volumes provide a way to store and share data between containers and the host machine, and they are a key feature for managing data in containerized applications.